JOB INVENTORY Casual Supply Teacher

 As a Supply Teacher you will be responsible to provide a warm, nurturing, learning environment, maintain standards set by The Child Care and Early Years Act and to meet licensing requirements.
 Following the early learning documents including ELECT and How Does Following Leaning Happen, apply a developmentally appropriate curriculum implementing daily learning experiences for children.
 Ensure cultural sensitivity and awareness of developmental challenges.
 Observe and document children’s progress using the Nipissing Developmental screen tool and the Brigance IED 11 child inventory.
 Mandatory closures include 2 weeks at Christmas, 1 week at March Break and the last week of August, with any remaining vacation to be scheduled based on operational needs

-- Community College diploma in Early Childhood Education is required.
+- Community College diploma in Early Childhood Education, Social Service Worker, Child and Youth Worker, or related education is required.

 - Demonstrated knowledge and understanding of child development.